 Neural Environmental Microplastic Analysis & Prediction (NEMAP)

-NEMAP was developed in response to proposed cuts to NOAA’s Office of Oceanic and Atmospheric Research, aiming to aiming to continue prediction efforts and live forecasting.
-Built on the study 'Predicting Marine Microplastic Density via Spatiotemporal Deep Learning,' accepted to IEEE and awarded first place in Marine Science at the 2025 NJAS.
+NEMAP was developed in response to proposed cuts to NOAA’s Office of Oceanic and Atmospheric Research, aiming to continue prediction efforts and live forecasting.
+Built on the study 'Predicting Marine Microplastic Density via Spatiotemporal Deep Learning,' published in IEEE Xplore.

-← Overlay your results with NOAA DisMAP predicted fish and shellfish distributions
+Step 2: Overlay your results with NOAA DisMAP's predicted fish and shellfish distributions

 Cut down on single-use plastics like straws and plastic wraps.
 For more tips, visit https://sustainability.wustl.edu/microplastics-where-they-are-and-how-to-avoid-them/